Azure-Samples/ms-identity-javascript-react-tutorial/5-AccessControl/1-call-api-roles/README.md

    - Set `accessTokenAcceptedVersion` property to **2**.
    - Click on **Save**.

+> :information_source: Be aware of [the principle of least privilege](https://docs.microsoft.com/azure/active-directory/develop/secure-least-privileged-access) whenever you are publishing permissions for a web API.

+> :information_source: See how to use **application permissions** in a client app here: [Node.js console application acquiring tokens using OAuth 2.0 Client Credentials Grant](https://github.com/Azure-Samples/ms-identity-javascript-nodejs-console).

 #### Define Application Roles

 1. Still on the same app registration, select the **App roles** blade to the left.